kaikue/Oceania/README.md

     - https://i.imgur.com/jYvaxQ1.jpg
 - Fruit farming and cooking
 - Menus
+    - World menu
         - Get input from user to name world
+        - If no worlds: skip straight to world creation screen
     - More options
     - Better default background
 - Combat